Getting Long-Term Disability (LTD) Benefits for Leukemia

 Types of Leukemia

-- Acute lymphocytic leukemia (ALL): This is the most common type of leukemia in young children, but it can also occur in adults.
+- Acute lymphocytic leukemia (ALL): This is the most common type of leukemia in young children but can also occur in adults.

 - Acute myelogenous leukemia (AML): AML is a common type of leukemia that occurs in both children and adults.
 It is the most common type of acute leukemia in adults.